Friedrichshafen Hafen station: History

 In addition to changes to the layout of the entrance building and the station's track layout, there have been repeated changes over the years to the adjacent port.
 Today numerous other ports on Lake Constance can be reached by ferry and the car ferry to Romanshorn.

 Rail services

 The station now has two platform tracks (tracks 2b and 3b) on an island platform and a platform-free siding (track 4b).
 The 38 cm-high platform is 353 metres long, of which, however, only 133 m is usable.
 All other sidings and platform track 1b have been dismantled.

 Services run over the line between Friedrichshafen Hafen station and Friedrichshafen Stadt station every 30 minutes.
 This is made up mainly of hourly IRE 3 services to Friedrichshafen Stadt (half of which continue to Radolfzell) and the hourly trains of the Bodensee-Oberschwaben-Bahn (BOB) from Friedrichshafen Hafen via the Ulm–Friedrichshafen railway to Aulendorf.
+The RB services are part of Bodensee S-Bahn.